Move Forward Guide

 She also learns how to arrange her office and home environments to reduce stress and strain on her spine.
 She changes her chair at work, and has arranged her desk and computer so she is not leaning forward as much.

-On her last visit, Mary’s physical therapist measures an improvement in her posture, back range of motion, and hip and trunk strength.
-Her walking pattern and speed, and balance, are now within normal limits.
-Much of the time, Mary feels no symptoms.
-She intends to continue her exercise program to stay in shape, and to help prevent any worsening of her OA of the spine.
+On her last visit, Mary’s physical therapist measures an improvement in her posture, spinal range of motion, and hip and trunk strength.
+Her walking pattern and speed and balance are now within normal limits.
+Much of the time Mary feels no symptoms.
+She is proud to report that she has lost the extra weight she had gained!
+Mary intends to continue her exercise program to stay in shape, and to help prevent any worsening of her OA of the spine.

 What Kind of Physical Therapist Do I Need?